benvessely/recipe/README.md

 }
 ```

-Response Body: The updated recipe is immediately queried and returned in the response body.
+Response Body: The updated recipe is immediately queried from the database and returned in the response body.

 Example Response:
 ```json